 ~

-Looking up from the speakerphone over which he was engaged in a conference call, Robert Flores gave his deputy a look that should have warned him off but didn’t.
+Looking up from the speakerphone over which he was having an intense conference call, Robert Flores gave his deputy a look that should have warned him off but didn’t.
 Instead, the harried Border Patrol agent standing in the open doorway raised his hand and waved it palm down and across his throat, signaling his superior he needed to put the speakerphone on hold so they could speak freely.

 With the situation along the border as tense as it was at the moment, Flores didn’t hesitate.
 After informing the others on the line he needed to drop out for a moment, he hit the mute button and turned his attention to his deputy.
 “What’s so hellfire important that you have to…”

-“I just got a call in from Nogales,” Flores’ deputy blurted.
-“One of their patrols keeping an eye on Devin and his people is reporting armored vehicles with FBI markings are headed for it as we speak.”
+“I just got a call from Nogales,” Flores’ deputy blurted.
+“One of their patrols keeping an eye on Devin and his people is reporting armored vehicles with FBI markings heading for it as we speak.”

 Stunned, Flores stared at his deputy for a long, terrible moment as he found himself having to stifle his incredulity.
 “Jesus H Christ!”

 “Walker is on line two.
-He wants to know what he’s suppose to tell his people.”
+He wants to know what he’s supposed to tell his people.”

 “Tell him to pull his people back,” Flores snapped without hesitation.
 “Whatever happens, they’re to do nothing until I find out what’s going on.”